 Mary Ward Grants

-- Financial assistance sought ($) and purpose for which the grant will be used, e.g. fees, resources, research assistance, living allowance, travel
+- Evidence of Financial Need, Assistance sought ($) and Purpose for which the grant will be used: fees, resources, research assistance, living allowance, travel

-- Proof of scholarship: e.g. relevant qualifications and/or results of recent theological or related study
+- Proof of Scholarship: evidence of enrolment in the relevant course; results of recent theological or related study; tertiary qualifications

-Offer of grants will be made in December 2017.
+Applications are acknowledged by email on receipt.
+Offer of grants will be made in December 2019.